mulesoft/api-policies/wss-soap-saml-assertion-policy/README.md

 For more information on SAML, please visit [Wiki of the OASIS Security Services (SAML) Technical Committee](https://wiki.oasis-open.org/security/FrontPage).

+This policy requires additional installation steps in terms of Java libraries.
+A Mule module - Security Property Placeholder (mule-module-security-property-placeholder.jar) - not present in the standard API gateway installation is needed.
+You should copy it under *lib/mule* directory in your local API gateway instance.
+Furthermore, you should copy the *security-api* library of *com.mulesoft.security* in *lib/opt* directory.

 #### Configuration

 The policy configuration contains a single input parameter:

 +  Path to the crypto file - a path to the crypto properties file.
 This file needs to be on the classpath in order to be loaded by the platform, e.g. under *conf* directory in your local API gateway.
++  Password to the crypto file - specifies a password to decrypt the encrypted properties in the crypto file.